 “Recently some have suggested that this incident, originally related by Josephus, intended no reference to James the Just, the “brother of the Lord.”
 It would make a lot of sense if the ambushed James was James, son of Damneus, the brother of Jesus, son of Damneus.
 The implied scenario would be one in which Ananus arranged to have a rival of the priesthood eliminated on trumped-up charges but did not get away with it.
 Once his crime was known, he was thrown out of office, and the brother of the murdered James was awarded the office Ananus had sought to render secure for himself.
 In this way, the slain James was avenged at least insofar as his surviving brother, Jesus, received the office James had been cheated out of.
 The reference we now read to “Jesus called Christ” might originally have read (or denoted, even if it read as it does now) “Jesus, called/considered high priest.”
 In both Daniel 9:26 and in the Dead Sea Scrolls, ‘an anointed one’ (which is what Josephus has here, no definite article denoting “the Messiah”) means ‘high priest.'”

 But let’s once more grant the benefit of the doubt and assume that this passage refers to the historical Jesus and his brother James (which, admittedly, is the majority scholarly opinion).
 According to Josephus he was killed on account of “breaking the law,” not of proclaiming Jesus’ resurrection.
 In other words, James was killed for a reason that was common among the Jews of that period (including non-Christian Jewish sects): disputes over the interpretation of the Law.
 Is there any indication that he could have denied the resurrection to spare himself?
 No. As with James the son of Zebedee, we have another ambiguous death.
 How about our other sources for how James the Just died?
 Eusebius records a different version from a lost passage of Hegesippus (c.
-180 CE), where the Pharisees ask James for advice about how to put down Christians.
+180 CE), where the scribes and Pharisees ask James for help in putting down the Christians.
 James instead boldly states that Jesus is in heaven at the right hand of god.
-Enraged, the Pharisees throw him off a cliff, which doesn’t kill him, then they stone him, and finally a fuller throws his laundry drying staff at James, which finishes him off.
+Enraged, the scribes and Pharisees throw him off the pinnacle of the Jewish Temple, which (miraculously) doesn’t kill him, then they stone him, and finally a fuller throws his laundry drying staff at James, which finishes him off.
 James was hung out to dry, so to speak. *badum tssssh*

 Simon the Zealot and Jude the Apostle: Now we are covering the deaths of apostles that not even many Bible geeks know much about.
 Not much is said about Simon the Zealot or Jude the Apostle in the New Testament or even later, but they are often teamed up as a duo.
 Different accounts of them features deaths ranging from being sawn in half, crucified, or even dying peacefully.
 Though our most famous account of them is from the lost Acts of Simon and Jude attributed to Abdias, the bishop of Babylon, and now only found in the 13th century novel The Golden Legend.
 In this story, Simon and Jude are allegedly axed to death in Beruit, Lebanon.
 Immediately after lightning issues from the sky and the two men are tuned to coal.
 But even our fanciful Golden Legend notes that there are other conflicting traditions after this passage.
 I will also have my readers know that The Golden Legend has another story where the emperor Nero becomes pregnant with a frog.
 I will leave it to you to decide how much stock you want to put in medieval fairy tales.